blackjack75/atomique_shell/README.md

     git clone git@github.com-servers:blackjack75/servers_santiago.git ~/atomique/data

-### Add the bin folder to your PATH in .zshrc or .bashrc
+### Add the bin folder to your PATH in .zshrc or .bashrc so you can type *aa* for the menu or *aassh* for the SSH connect screen

     ~/atomique/code/atomique_shell/bin

-### Add this line to your tmux.conf file
+# Add this line to your tmux.conf file
-### so that control-B +H opens list of ssh servers
+# so that control-B +A opens list of atomique main menu ssh servers
+# and     control-B +H opens list of atomtique ssh servers

-    bind-key h new-window -n "ssh-selector" "$SHELL --login -i -c 'sshc'"
+bind-key h new-window -n "atomique-ssh-selector" "$SHELL --login -i -c 'aassh'" bind-key a new-window -n "atomique--menu" "$SHELL --login -i -c 'aa'"

 ### Install cron model to update this repo hourly
 ### (makes sense only for DEV on several machines)